eturea/Receipts-for-YNAB-site/terms.md

 ## 2. Description of Service

-### 2.1 What YNAB Receipts Does
+### 2.1 What Receipts for YNAB Does
-YNAB Receipts is an iOS mobile application that provides the following features:
+Receipts for YNAB is an iOS mobile application that provides the following features:

 - **Receipt Scanning:** Capture or import photos of paper receipts
 - **Data Extraction:** Use Apple Intelligence (on-device AI) to extract merchant names, dates, amounts, and line items from receipt images